 Disney Dining is a huge part of the Walt Disney World experience.
-The food is amazing, the restaurants are unique and everything is magical and perfect.
+The food is fantastic, the restaurants are unique, and everything is magical and perfect.
 Getting all of your reservations mapped out and planned can be challenging if you aren’t used to it, plus navigating all of the restaurants and options.
 Here are 10 great DO’s and DON’Ts for Disney Dining:

 10 – DO make advanced dining reservations as early as possible.

-You are able to begin making your dining reservations at 180 days prior to when you will be there, and you should definitely do this if possible.
+You can begin making your dining reservations at 180 days prior to when you will be there, and you should definitely do this if possible.
 Many of the popular restaurants book up quickly, so you will feel much better if you lock in your favorites and desired choices before they are all gone.
 You also have a better chance of getting your desired times, too!

 9 – DON’T quit trying if you don’t snag your desired reservations.